Frequently Asked Questions

 Q: For the Main Season 26-week share: When is veggie pick up?
 What about the u-pick component?

 A: Veggie pick up is Monday and Thursday 1-8pm and Saturday 10am-12noon (you must decide before season begins).
-The u-pick component can be done any day of your pick up week (Monday through Sunday) 8 am-8pm.
-You can temporarily switch your pick up day with advance notice, by 5pm Sunday prior to the pick up week.
+The u-pick component can be done any day of your pick up week (Monday through Sunday) 8am-8pm.
+You can temporarily switch your pick up day with advance notice by 5pm Sunday prior to the pick up week.
+If you accidentally miss your pick up we will contact you to reschedule, preferably on the following pick up day.

 Q: Can I share or split a share with a neighbor?